marksibrahim/custora/README.md

 * track jobs and machines they're assigned to

 for job in jobs:
+* three states: running, finished, needs to run

 1. if assigned: do nothing
 2. if not assigned:
     a. assign to machine with smallest available memory sufficient for job ("greedy")
     b. if none are available, allocate to a new machine
 3. delete any unused machines (ones with completed jobs)